yahooansh/Rstudio/Probability Contingency Table.md

 #  Probability & Contingency Table
 Reviewing the kidney_stone.csv dataset.
-Medical researchers are interested in evaluating the efficacy of two new treatments for small and large kidney stone.
+Evaluating the efficacy of two new treatments for small and large kidney stone.
 The dataset contains the data from a clinical trial result of the two new treatments.
 Dataset has the following variables:
 • Size: size of the kidney stone.
 It can be large or small.